China–Syria relations: Diplomatic ties

+Post-Assad Regime

+After the fall of the Assad regime on 8 December 2024, Syrian President Ahmed al-Sharaa met with China's ambassador to Damascus Shi Hongwei on 22 February 2025.
+This marked the first official interaction between the two nations.
+In November 2025, Syrian Foreign Minister Asaad al-Shaibani visited China, where he met with Chinese Foreign Minister Wang Yi and Central Political and Legal Affairs Commission Secretary Chen Wenqing.
+While meeting Wang, al-Shaibani announced that Syria continued to adhere to one China, recognizing the People's Republic of China as the sole legitimate government representing China, including Taiwan.
+He also praised Xi Jinping's Belt and Road Initiative, Global Development, Security, Civilization, and Governance initiatives, and promised that Syria would not be a source of threat to China and would not let any entity use Syrian territory for actions against Chinese interests.
+In turn, Wang Yi stated that China recognized the Syrian transitional government as the sole legitimate representative of the Syrian people.

 Economic relations

-China and Syria have significant trade relations.
 In 2009, mutual trade between the two countries was worth nearly $2.2 billion according to figures from the International Monetary Fund, and similar trade volumes were expected by the Syrian Ministry of Economy for 2010.
 The trade, however, is almost entirely one way.
 Exports from Syria to China made up less than 1 percent of the total trade volume at $5.6 million, while exports from China to Syria were worth $2.2 billion making China Syria's main importer.
 China is actively involved in Syria's oil industry.
 China National Petroleum Corporation is a joint venture partner with Syria's national oil company and Royal Dutch Shell in the Al-Furat Petroleum Company, the main oil producing consortium in the country.
 The Al-Furat consortium produces some 100,000 barrels per day (bpd).
 Sinochem is another Chinese oil company that has been very active in recent oil exploration tenders.
 China's CNPC and Sinopec are helping to revive output under rehabilitation contracts for small mature oil fields in Syria.

-In 1991 China sold a miniature neutron source reactor called SRR-1 to Syria.
-In 2015 Syria stated its willingness to send back the uranium to China in the aftermath of its disarmament of its chemical weapons.